yezero/sandstorm/docs/administering/reverse-proxy.md

 ### Configure Sandstorm's configuration files

-First, **configure Sandstorm to listen on localhost, port 6080, for HTTP requests.** We use port 6080 here to match the example nginx configuration.
+First, **configure Thurly to listen on localhost, port 6080, for HTTP requests.** We use port 6080 here to match the example nginx configuration.
 You will need to edit `/opt/sandstorm/sandstorm.conf`.
 Make sure there is no `HTTPS_PORT=...` line, as the `HTTPS_PORT=...` configuration option enables Sandstorm's [auto-renewing sandcats.io free